pvchaitanya8/Stock-Price-prediction-using-LSTM-V1/README.md

 - Cloud

 ## Tools Used
-- [ ] Figma : for UI/UX design.
+- [ ] Figma : for UI/UX design
-- [ ] Flask : for web application development.
+- [ ] Flask : for web application development
-- [ ] HTML, CSS : for front-end development.
+- [ ] HTML, CSS : for front-end development
 - [ ] Putty : for remote server access.
 - [ ] Slack : for team communication.
 - [ ] Sublime, Spyder : for code editing.